markus-wa/cs-demo-minifier/README.md

 ### Command Line

-The following command takes one snapshot of a demo every two seconds (`-freq 0.5`) and saves the resulting, replay in the `MessagePack` format to `demo.mp`.
+The following command takes one snapshot of a demo every two seconds (`-freq 0.5`) and saves the resulting replay in the `MessagePack` format to `demo.mp`.

 	csminify -demo /path/to/demo.dem -format msgpack -freq 0.5 -out demo.mp